 ATMs are available throughout the airport.
 These ATMs at the transit area are located just one level below Cathay Pacific’s First and Business Class lounge as well as the pay-per-use lounge managed by SATS and Plaza Premium.

-Cathay Pacific First and Business Class Lounge covers more than 800 sqm.
+Cathay Pacific Lounge covers more than 800 sqm.
 Cathay Pacific’s premium passengers will get a view of planes landing and departing on Runway 2 on one side and a view of the transit area on the other.
-The lounge features a noodle bar, shower suites, IT Zone and relaxation rooms.
+The lounge features a noodle bar, main hall and work stations and relaxation rooms.
 The Studiolise-designed lounge is modelled after The Pier in Hong Kong International Airport, and lounges in Bangkok, Manila and Taipei.
 We are excited that this dedicated Cathay Pacific branded lounge is finally opening compared to the DNATA lounge in Terminal 1 that is shared by Myanmar Airways, Air France and KLM, Air Mauritius, Bangkok Airways, China Southern Airlines, Druk Air, Delta Air Lines, Finnair, Fiji Airways, Xiamen Airlines, Air Asia Red Carpet Passengers, Priority Pass, Lounge Key Credit Card Programme, Lounge Pass, Lounge Club, DINERS Credit Card, Priority Pass, Filo, Marhaba, JCB Credit Card, Dragon Pass, Lounge Buddy and No 1 Traveller.

 The Heritage Zone